TEALSK12/introduction-to-computer-science/culture_day_lesson_d.md

 ## Materials/Preparation
 * High Tech in British Columbia https://www2.gov.bc.ca/gov/content/data/statistics/business-industry-trade/industry/high-technology  http://www.bctechnology.com/
+* General tips for interviewing others that might help:  http://provisional.com/employers/employer-interviewing-tips

 ## Pacing Guide

 This lesson can be done over a period of 2 classes.

 In the first class students prepare for the interviews.
-This class could be combined with a Journal Writing day nicely.
+This class could be combined with a Journal Writing day nicely (see Culture Day C).
 Or, it could be combined with a regular project day, where students focus on working on a specific project.

 | Duration | Description |
 | :--- | :--- |